, , , ,

 All the panelists spoke with gravity, poignancy and urgency about the fight to combat the persistence of racial discrimination and the inequities experienced by people of African descent worldwide – especially with regard to health, education, employment and issues of environmental injustice.
 The enduring legacies and afterlives of imperialism, enslavement and colonialism were also foregrounded as insidious continuities hindering present-day rights, freedoms and life opportunities for Africans on the continent and throughout the diaspora.
 For all these reasons, and more, the Forum’s mandate, its programme of action and wider collaborations with international partners (both within and beyond the mechanisms of the United Nations) were considered more important than ever as we marked five years since the PFPAD’s inception and 25 years since the United Nations formalised the Durban Declaration and Programme of Action (DDPA).

 Dr Martin Kimani welcomed Gaynel Curry (international law scholar and human rights expert from The Bahamas) as the succeeding chairperson for 2026/27, supported by vice-chair Ana Matarrita McCalla (from Costa Rica) and rapporteur Pastor Elías Murillo Martínez (from Colombia).
-These new postholders’ profiles, and details about the wider team of Forum Members are shown at this web link.
+These new postholders’ profiles and details about the wider team of Forum Members are shown at this web link.

 In her initial address, Gaynel Curry set out the agenda and objectives for PFPAD5 as follows: